Achievable logoAchievable logo

 Qualified annuities

 You should expect the exam to primarily focus on non-qualified variable annuities.
-In fact, we recommend you assume an annuity is non-qualified unless otherwise stated in a question.
-This type of retirement plan allows for unlimited non-deductible (after-tax) contributions and tax-deferred growth.
+In fact, you should generally assume an annuity is non-qualified unless a question states otherwise.
+A non-qualified variable annuity allows unlimited non-deductible (after-tax) contributions and tax-deferred growth.
 At distribution, only the growth is taxable as ordinary income.

 Like all other qualified plans, qualified annuities are subject to required minimum distributions (RMDs) starting at age 73.
 Non-qualified annuities are not subject to RMDs.